andr6/CTINexus/README.md

 ### Prerequisites

-- **API Key** from one of the supported providers: OpenAI, Gemini, AWS
+- **API Key** from one of the supported providers: OpenAI, Gemini, AWS, Claude, Perplexity, or a local Ollama instance

 - **For Docker Setup Only**: [Docker](https://docs.docker.com/get-docker/) and [Docker Compose](https://docs.docker.com/compose/install/) installed and running
 - **For Local Setup Only**: Python 3.11+ and pip